dhawan98/BankMicroservice/README.md

 Every load or authorization PUT should return the updated balance following the transaction.
 Authorization declines should be saved, even if they do not impact balance calculation.

-You may use any technologies to support the service.
-We do not expect you to use a persistent store (you can you in-memory object), but you can if you want.
-We should be able to bootstrap your project locally to test.

-## Expectations
-We are looking for attention in the following areas:
-1) Do you accept all requests supported by the schema, in the format described?

-2) Do your responses conform to the prescribed schema?

-3) Does the authorizations endpoint work as documented in the schema?

-4) Do you have unit and integrations test on the functionality?

-# Candidate README
 ## Bootstrap instructions
 1. Prerequisites:
     -Java JDK11 or higher